ajwills72/hbab/docs/core.md

 ### Goals

 The goals for this course  are to help you understand the history, and core concepts, of brain-inspired artificial intelligence, starting from when we began to realise the brain was an electrical network of neurons, through to today.
-We'll also cover state-of-the-art research in perception and action.
+We'll also cover state-of-the-art research.
 And, having learned the basics of where AI came from, and where it is today, we'll spend the some time  on the philosophical and ethical implications of AI.

 ### Diversity